 Microsoft 365 detection and remediation

-In Addition, there are file types that Microsoft 365 does not detect.
-Coro detects malware in these files as soon as they are uploaded from an external source or the user's device to cloud storage.
+Microsoft 365 does not detect certain file types.
+Coro detects malware in these files immediately upon upload from an external source or the user's device to cloud storage.

 - Approve file : The file is returned to its original location on the cloud drive.
 The admin user has the option of immediately closing the current ticket and all related tickets.